Saphall/Yelp-ETL/docs/etl_documentation.md

         print(f'{FAILURE}[-] Exception Occured:{END}',e)

 ```
-Since the stored procedure queries are provided as `load_procedure` file path, it executes and helps to transform stamdard tables into respective fact and dimension tables.
+Since the stored procedure queries are provided as `load_procedure` file path, it executes and helps to transform standard tables into respective fact and dimension tables.

 #### iii.
 Function call with correct parameters:

-Finally we call this funcion providing the correct `load_procedure` file path.
+Finally we call this function providing the correct `load_procedure` file path.

 ```
 if __name__ == '__main__':